 Blood Lily Facts

-- Further, this highly remarkable species actually lists as a member of the Amaryllis family.
-In fact, actually it ranks as the most widely spread species of its family.
-Because of its unique appearance, it makes for a beautiful ornamental plant, often used by gardeners for that exact purpose.
-Furthermore, Indigenous People have long used the plant in native medicines which.
+- Because of its unique appearance, it makes for a beautiful ornamental plant, often used by gardeners for that exact purpose.
+Indigenous People have also long used the plant in native medicines.
+In this, it mirrors the traits of many indigenous flora.

-- For the moment, the remarkable Blood Lily appears to have a sufficient and reasonably stable population throughout its range.
-Therefore, the IUCN currently has no listing for it on its Red List of Threatened Species.
-Nonetheless, given the delicate nature of its habitat, it could potentially be at risk.
-Likely, its greatest threat consists of the perils of ongoing climate change.
+- For now, the Blood Lily appears to have a sufficient and stable population across its range.
+The IUCN therefore has no listing for it on its Red List.
+Given the nature of its habitat, it could be at risk.
+Its greatest threat likely consists of ongoing climate change.

 Related Articles